tnebooks/12th-physics/content.en/electromagnetic-waves/_index.md

 lines of force form a continuous closed path.
 In other words, it means that no isolated magnetic monopole exists.

-**Third equation** It is Faraday’s law of electromagnetic
+3. Third equation  is Faraday’s law of electromagnetic induction.

-induction.
 This law relates electric field with the changing magnetic flux which is mathematically written as

    _E dl d_